-\paragraph{Correction spirals as a behavioral signature of communication failure.} Figure~\ref{fig:remove_evolution} plots the \textit{evolution} of builder \texttt{remove} actions across turns against oracle-prescribed remove actions across all evaluation games\footnote{Full per-model evolution plots for all base and frontier models appear in Figures~\ref{fig:remove_evolution_base} and~\ref{fig:remove_evolution_frontier} in Appendix~\ref{app:additional_experimental_results}. }.
-While oracle-prescribed moves are overwhelmingly placements ($95.4\%$ overall), the fraction of turns requiring any removal grows sharply after turn 10 as boards accumulate errors—reaching $0.70$ or higher by turn 18 for models such as Llama-8B and DeepSeek-Lite, whose directors systematically under-remove relative to oracle need throughout the game (gap $= -0.057$ and $-0.275$ respectively).
-Low-performing models diverge in the opposite direction: Qwen-32B over-removes from the earliest turns (attempted remove rate $44.8\%$ vs.\ oracle near zero, gap $= +0.374$), and frontier models such as GPT-4.1-Mini and Gemini-3.1-Flash-Lite show over-removal beginning at turn 1--3, before any board errors have accumulated---indicating that over-removal is a proactive director communication pattern rather than a reactive response to mistakes.
+\paragraph{Correction spirals as a signature of communication failure} The \textit{remove gap}, or the difference between the fraction of turns where Directors instruct a remove action and the fraction where the oracle prescribes one, separates frontier from open-weight models most clearly and is strongly negatively correlated with oracle adherence ($r = -0.543$, $p < 0.001$), and therefore task progress.
+Fig.~\ref{fig:remove_evolution} plots the \textit{evolution} of builder remove actions across turns against oracle-prescribed remove actions across all evaluations.\footnote{Full per-model evolution plots for all base and frontier models appear in Figs.~\ref{fig:remove_evolution_base} and~\ref{fig:remove_evolution_frontier} in Appendix~\ref{app:additional_experimental_results}. } While $95.4\%$ of oracle-prescribed moves are placements, the fraction of turns requiring a removal grows sharply after turn 10 as boards accumulate errors.
+Low-performing models show over-removals early in the game before any board errors have accumulated---indicating that over-removal is a proactive Director communication pattern rather than a reactive response to mistakes.
+This ``correction spiral'' reflects a fundamental property of the multi-perspective coordination requirement: three Directors may simultaneously identify different blocks to remove, leaving the Builder to resolve conflicting priorities across turns without guaranteed progress.
 In contrast, well-performing models (Llama-8B, Gemini-3-Flash) track the oracle remove signal closely throughout the game.
-This ``correction spiral'' reflects a fundamental property of the \craft{} stacking constraint: a wrong block placed early can only be removed after clearing all correct blocks above it, and while directors observe the current board state and can issue remove instructions, the multi-perspective coordination requirement means three directors may simultaneously identify different blocks to remove, leaving the builder to resolve conflicting priorities across turns without guaranteed progress.
-In general, oracle adherence and remove behavior characterize \emph{what} goes wrong and \emph{how often}—but not \emph{why}, where the knowing the latter requires investigating individual vs overall director communication failures with LLM graders.
-We provide this in \Cref{ssec:llm_judge_results}.